 Remarkably, Moss has done it again with “Allen Anders – Live at the Comedy Castle (circa 1987),” though that’s only in reference to the feeling that it gives, not the story that it tells or its style, ditching the elegant craftsmanship of “Fry Day” for the quality of a seemingly benign VHS recording of a low-level standup comedian who’s had his act taped for posterity.
 Teaming up with Tony Grayson, who also made a splash at SXSW last year with “foundfootagexx100n.s.1,” Moss eerily recreates the vibe of standup specials one might see in the wee hours on HBO or Showtime with something even more insidious happening inside than an unfunny Gallagher routine.
 While the titular Anders (played by Grayson) goes through his set, the short film brings out the inherent contradictory truth in most comic routines, which is refashioning pain into punchlines with the horror residing in whether the audience can tell if someone’s really suffering up on stage.

 Laced with pops and hisses from tape its shot on, as well as the insincere laughs that feel as they’re done out of obligation rather than listening to what Anders actually has to say as a description of futzing around with a zipper on his jacket makes it seem like he’s opened a portal to hell, “Allen Anders” once again touches the zeitgeist without feeling as if it’s intending to as the comedian’s cries for help go unnoticed by an audience inured to the truth of what they’re experiencing by the context it’s presented in, perfectly fitting into a “fake news” era as well as one in which the fear of doing anything but the familiar can inflict its own wounds.
 It’s a terrifying horror film and an extraordinary achievement, made more so by the fact that it was born out of a shotgun marriage and as Moss, her “Fry Day” producing partner Brendan O’Brien and Grayson make a triumphant return to where it all began in Austin as part of this year’s SXSW, the director shared how “Allen Anders” came to be, the cinematic trickery involved in capturing the authenticity of a real comedy bootleg from the ‘80s and why it’s important to stay active as a filmmaker.
+UPDATE: You can now watch the full short here:

 How did this come about?